marcturu/expomuseos/README.md

 ```

 ### 5. Access the site
-Open your browser and navigate to:
+After starting the WAMP server, open your browser and navigate to:
 ```
 http://localhost/expomuseos/public
 ```